PluralKit/PluralKit/docs/content/user-guide.md

 ### Anyone's messages

 #### Querying message information
-If you want information about a proxied message (eg. for moderation reasons), you can query the message for its sender account, system, member, etc.
+If you want information about a proxied message (e.g. for moderation reasons), you can query the message for its sender account, system, member, etc.

 You can
 * react to the message itself with the `:grey_question:` :grey_question: or `:question:` :question: emoji, which will DM you information about the message in question,